kthure01/DevOps20/README.md

 # DevOps20
-New repos for DevOps coarse
+New repos for DevOps course